altibbi-com/AltibbiVec/AltibbiVec 1.0/README.md

 ## AltibbiVec 1.0

+AltibbiVec is a domain-specific word embedding model for health and medical-related content in the Arabic context.
+AltibbiVec can be applied to various NLP applications to serve the research community in the medical NLP in Arabic.

+It is developed based on three well-known word embedding techniques: Word2Vec, FastText, and GloVe.
+Besides, it is trained with more than 1.8 million medical consultations and questions obtained from Altibbi's databases.
+Altibbi is a telemedicine company that provides the MENA region with simplified medical and health knowledge alongside telehealth services.

+The three developed models were evaluated by word clustering, word similarity, and question classification based on the specialty type.
+The question classification was performed by the BiLSTM neural classifier.
+Hence, Word2Vec and FastText performed the best in similarity and word clustering, whereas FastText had the best result regarding the question classification.

+This model can be improved further by using BERT and language models as more data is available.

 ## How To Use
 These models were built using [gensim](https://radimrehurek.com/gensim/) Python library.
 Here's a simple code for loading and using one of the models by following these steps: